Encryptoid/zucchini-empyrion/README.md

 The relative path above should be the only text in the file(without quotations)

+Plase read the setup notes below on how to deterime your relative path.

 # Initial Setup Steps
 In order to find the run directory, copy a mod folder and it's content to your Empyrion mods folder i.e: "Empyrion - Dedicated Server\Content\Mods"